message/iata/CH.md

 - complete the "Contact Tracing Card" form.
 The form is available at <a href="https://static.vueling.com/corporative7/media/1647/swiss_authority_arriving_passenger_contact_tracing_card-pd.pdf">https://static.vueling.com/corporative7/media/1647/swiss_authority_arriving_passenger_contact_tracing_card-pd.pdf</a> or on board.
 This does not apply to:
 - passengers with a positive COVID-19 test result of a test taken in the past 6 months.
 They must also have a recovery certificate;
-- passengers with a COVID-19 vaccination certificate stating they received the last vaccine dose before arrival.
+- passengers with a COVID-19 vaccination certificate stating that they were fully vaccinated before arrival.
 More details can be found at <a href="https://www.bazl.admin.ch/bazl/en/home/good-to-know/air-passenger-rights/coronavirus.html#accordion_16682954201622213736412">https://www.bazl.admin.ch/bazl/en/home/good-to-know/air-passenger-rights/coronavirus.html#accordion_16682954201622213736412</a>
 5. Passengers could be subject to quarantine for 10 days.
 A list of quarantine exemptions can be found at <a href="https://www.bag.admin.ch/bag/en/home/krankheiten/ausbrueche-epidemien-pandemien/aktuelle-ausbrueche-epidemien/novel-cov/empfehlungen-fuer-reisende/quarantaene-einreisende.html">https://www.bag.admin.ch/bag/en/home/krankheiten/ausbrueche-epidemien-pandemien/aktuelle-ausbrueche-epidemien/novel-cov/empfehlungen-fuer-reisende/quarantaene-einreisende.html</a>